Colleges by Location

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

-Sororities and fraternities are included in that number.
-Students interested in music can join the University of Delaware band or chorus.
-There is a drama club you can join if acting is something that interests you.
+That includes sororities and fraternities.
+If you are interested in music, you can join the University of Delaware band or chorus.
+For students with a talent for acting, there is a drama club.
 You have a passion for media and communication?
 University of Delaware publishes its own newspaper and has its own radio station.

 Student Services

-At University of Delaware, there are many amenities required for a pleasant and safe life on campus.
+University of Delaware offers a number of services necessary for a comfortable and safe life on campus.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There are 24-hour emergency phone and alarm devices.
 The dormitory entrances are electronically operated.
-There is a security patrol available 24/7.
-The transport/escort service operates during late hours.
+There is a 24-hour security patrol.
+Theer is a nighttime transportation/escort service.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of University of Delaware.

-All in all, campus life at University of Delaware is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at University of Delaware is rich and vibrant and provides everything most students need.

 Career Services